 FG-COLDCLEANERS

 Currently, ZPBW only has one (1) cold cleaner.
-During the inspection, the unit was closed and properly labeled, but not in use.
+During the inspection, the unit was closed and properly labeled.
 Per Mr. Mulder, ZBPW uses a citrus based solvent in the unit.
 The unit is not heated or agitated.

 Miscellaneous